HaxeFoundation/HaxeManual/content/03-type-system.md

 The following assignments are allowed:

-* child class to parent class
+* Child class to parent class.
-* class to implementing interface
+* Class to implementing interface.
-* interface to base interface
+* Interface to base interface.

-These rules are transitive, meaning that a child class can also be assigned to the base class of its base class, an interface its base class implements, the base interface of an implementing interface and so on.
+These rules are transitive, meaning that a child class can also be assigned to the base class of its base class, an interface its base class implements, the base interface of an implementing interface, and so on.